rafiki270/NewTelegraph/README.md

 #### Thank you

-Thank you for your consideration, shall you have any questions regarding my implementation or shall you require any additional assurances/presentation of my skills please do not hesitate to contact me via my recruiter Avinash (Avinash.Mahandru@MortimerSpinks.com)
+Thank you for your consideration, shall you have any questions regarding my implementation or shall you require any additional assurances/presentation of my skills please do not hesitate to contact me via my agent at MortimerSpinks.com

 Looking forward to speaking to you soon!